5 Ways to Update WordPress Manually and Automatically

 Now, automatic updates for major and minor releases and development purposes are enabled.

-No matter how you decide to perform software updates, it’s important you remain diligent that your site is running the latest version of WordPress.
-It will help ensure your site remains secure and that you keep providing the best experience to your users as possible.
+No matter how you decide to perform software updates, you must ensure your site is running the latest version of WordPress.
+Doing so will keep your website secure and provide users with an optimal experience.

 Use HubSpot tools on your WordPress website and connect the two platforms without dealing with code.
 Click here to learn more.